 I’m an abuse survivor.

 I use the term “womxn” for a very specific reason.
 It is inclusive of those who identify as gender nonbinary, of our trans sisters, of our queer sisters.
 But it is also reserved for those who occupy “femme” space, which has nothing to do with our physical bodies but rather, our spirits.
 It is also the territory of those whom traditionally have held less power.
 Can cis men be abused by women?
 Of course this happens, and their stories matter too.
-They have their shame to contend with, as we do.
+They have their shame to contend with as well.
 But I also believe that they don’t have to wrestle in the same way with the patriarchal force and institutions that underpins all abuse, that keeps us stuck if we can’t leave, and nearly drowns us if we do.

 Do you think I’m exaggerating?
 Consider this: Why don’t womxn talk about their abuse more publicly?
 Why don’t they ask for help when they’re being abused?
 How do they end up with abusers in the first place?
 Why don’t they just leave?

 Because we are often not believed, even if we do.
 We are often not protected by law enforcement and the legal system, even if we do.
 Every person who does not believe an abuse survivor, gaslights her further.
 Sometimes that’s more traumatic than the relationship itself.
 And guess what?
 I never met an abuser I didn’t like at first blush.
 You read that right.
 They are some of the most charming, charismatic people you’ll ever meet.
+In fact, many of them are so manipulative, that even their victims don’t know they’re being abused.

 My intention for this online space is for it to be a vehicle for healing.
 Because I was lucky enough to get out and to survive, I want to share everything I’ve learned about abuse and how to recover from it.
 I believe that to be a considerable vault of knowledge, and I’m learning more every day from fellow survivors, my clients, experts, allies, and the compassionate souls who support survivors.
 Because the damage done by abusers has to be undone, every day, in ways both large and small.
 It’s an experience that never leaves you entirely, but nonetheless, doesn’t have to define you.

 You can heal.
 Your story matters.
 You are valuable.
-I’ve not only been there, I’ve walked alongside many brave people of all genders as they fought like warriors they are to heal their broken hearts and spirits.
+I’ve not only been there, I’ve walked alongside many brave people of all genders as they fought like the warriors they are to heal their broken hearts and spirits.
 I’m with you in the struggle.
 Don’t give up.